wp-plugins/edit-login/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Compatibility update: now the plugin is fully compatible with the new Wordpress version 3.8.1
+* Minor bug fixes
+= 1.4.0 =
+* Compatibility update: now the plugin is fully compatible with the new Wordpress version 3.8.0
+* Minor bug fixes
-= 1.1.0 =
+= 1.3.0 =
+* Compatibility update: now the plugin is fully compatible with the new Wordpress version 3.6.0 = 1.2.0 =
+* Compatibility update: now the plugin is fully compatible with the new Wordpress version 3.5.2 = 1.1.0 =
 * Adding the feauture for customize the login page's font with fonts from Google Fonts
 * Screenshots fix